koreybernhardt/Capstone_Project/README.md

 * **A Case Study of Natural Language Processing_DS785_KBernhardt.docx**: The final research paper that includes a lit review, methodology, and results.
 * **DS785_Final_code.ipynb**: The jupyter notebook containing all code supporting the research paper.
 It contains results from running the notebook, which can be run using run all cells
 * **mtsamples.csv**: Contains clinical notes data and is the primary data source for the research paper.
-It was sources from Kaggle (and listed as a reference in the paper)
+It was sourced from Kaggle and listed as a reference in the paper.
 * **disease_aggregation.csv**: Mapping of specific diseases to one of five high mortality diseases.
-The compilation of this document is outlined in the paper in the Disease Labelling seciton.
+The compilation of this file is outlined in the paper in the Disease Labelling seciton.
 * **disease_counts.csv**: All diseases assigned to transcriptions with count of transcriptions.